SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

 The keyword `Scenario` is a synonym of the keyword `Example`.

 You can have as many steps as you like, but we recommend you keep the number at 3-5 per example.
-Having too many steps in an example, will cause it to lose it's expressive power as specification and documentation.
+Having too many steps in an example, will cause it to lose its expressive power as specification and documentation.

 In addition to being a specification and documentation, an example is also a *test*.
 As a whole, your examples are an *executable specification* of the system.